wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 The magic behind the cluster performance is using asynchronous tasks.
 An asynchronous task is like a thread, because it will be executed in "parallel" with the main task and other ones, but it is much more lightweight than a thread and it's faster to create.
 Asynchronous tasks take advantage of how slow I/O is to do its "parallel" execution: while a task is waiting for some data to be fetched/sent from/to a socket, another one is executing.
 Imagine a chef who's cooking multiple meals at the same time to better picture the idea of "asynchronous" in your head.

 Each of the "threads" described in the `Workflow`_ section are implemented as asynchronous tasks.
-These tasks are started in ``wazuh.cluster.client.AbstractClientManager.start``, ``wazuh.cluster.server.AbstractServer.start`` and ``wazuh.cluster.local_server.LocalServer.start`` and they are all implemented using infinite loops.
+These tasks are started in ``wazuh.core.cluster.client.AbstractClientManager.start``, ``wazuh.core.cluster.server.AbstractServer.start`` and ``wazuh.core.cluster.local_server.LocalServer.start`` and they are all implemented using infinite loops.

 In addition to those already mentioned, there are more tasks that are created when a received request requires a complex process to be solved.
 These tasks are created to solve the received request and destroyed once the response has been sent.
 This type of architecture is necessary to prevent the server to be busy serving a single request.